-Questions: Answers: Q16: He received most of the particip the exchange companies to disb pants) except No (8/2/ 1 .message on behalf of purse the amount.
+Questions: Answers: Q16: He received most of the participants (except No) 8/2/1 .message on behalf of the exchange companies to disburse the amount.
 Has the e-wallet company called you at any point?
-The message did not clarify the branches that exchange the hawala or the addresses of the branches, rather, it refers only to the name of the approved exchange office.
-Was the contact and information you received helpful?
-Some authorized cashiers do no service. ot specify which branches offer the withdrawal Findings / Summary: -Need detailed information provided by the governor's company.
-End of Phase Two Questions - Eligibility for Ben efit The third stage : the payment mechanism Q1: 3out of 4 participants had their first experience of opening a wallet.
+The message did not clarify the branches that exchange the hawala or addresses of the branches, rather, it refers only to the name of the apprexchange office.
+Was the contact and information you received helpful? ot specify which branches offer the withdrawal Findings / Summary: -Need detailed information p rovided by the governor's company.
+End of Phase Two Questions - Eligibility for Bene efit The third stage: the payment mechanism Q1: 3out of 4 participants had their f first experience of opening a wallet.
 Was this your first experience using an e-wallet?
-2out of 4 respondents are previ ious users of e-wallets.
+2out of 4 respondents are previo ous users of e-wallets.
 Findings / Summary: 4participants did not answer the question.
-Q:2 With which company did you open your electronic wallet?
-How would you rate this experience) positive or negative / why(?
-4out of 8 subscribers to Dinarc v vallet.
-Findings / Summary: 3out of 8 subscribers with Umniah.
+Findings / Summary.
+Q: 2 With which company did you open your electronic wallet?
+How would you rate this experience (positive or negative / why)?
+4out of 8 subscribers to Dinark w vallet.
+3out of 8 subscribers with Umnia ah.
 1out of 8 subscribers with Zain Cash.
-Dinark company provides subscribers with the password instantly.
-Zain and Umniah take a week to provide the subscribers with the password.
-All the governor required a copy of the ID, and the matter was complicated, and the message confirming the uploading of the ID photo was not clear. - One of the participants) No (6 .suggested adding the banking option instead of relying entirely on portfolios, especially since the number of employees in banks is more than in portfolio companies, which means less crisis( Q5:
+Dinark company provides subscri bers with the password instantly.
+Findings / Summary: Zain and Umniah take a week to բ provide the subscribers with the password. , All the governor required a copy of the ID, and the matter was complicated, and the message confirming the uploading of the ID photo was not clear. of relying entirely on portfolios)6 .suggested adding the banking option instead , especially since the number of employees in ompanies, which means less crisis) Q5:

 Questions: Answers: Can you describe the steps you went through to disburse the cash transfer?
 The letters received from the company do not specify the branches that exchange the transfer or the addresses of the branches, rather they refer only to the name of the approved exchange business.
 Findings / Summary: -Need detailed information provided by the governor's company.
-Q6: What is your opinion conversion process exchange ?Was it a smooth or complicated process?
-Findings / Summary: 4out of 7 had difficulty withdrawing from the wallet) Participant 4 was outside the room.
-(3out of 7 found the process easy) subscriber.
-(7/6/2 The end of the third stage questions : Payment mechanism Concluding remarks and proposals for development - - Verbal quotes Fourth stage : GRM Support and Contact Center Q1 : Are you aware of the existence of a call center at the National Aid Fund?
+Q6: What is your opinion conversion process exchange?
+Was it a smooth or complicated process?
+4out of 7 had difficulty withdrawing from the wallet (Participant 4 was outside the room) 3out of 7 found the process easy (subscriber.)7/6/2 Findings / Summary: The end of the third stage questions : Payment mechanism Concluding remarks and proposals for development - Verbal quotes Fourth stage : GRM Support and Contact Center Q1: Are you aware of the existence of a call center at the National Aid Fund?
 7out of 8 participants are aware of the existence of a fund or call center number.
-Most of the answers were not sure of who you contacted) a fund or a national contact center.( Or did you call the National Contact Center? -There is a need to clarify the means of telephone and other communication and determine the party responsible for the various programs.
-Findings / Summary: Q3: Are you aware of the possibility of querying the status of the request through a link on the Internet?
-Only 2 out of 8 knew of an online inquiry link. -There is a need to increase awareness of the ability to inquire via the Internet to reduce the burden on call centers and ease personal reviews of the Fund.
-Findings / Summary:
+Most of the answers were not sure of who you contacted(a fund or a national contact center.)
+Or did you call the National Contact Center? -There is a need to clarify the means of telephone and other communication and determine the party responsible for the various programs.
+Findings / Summary: Q3: Are you aware of the possibility of querying the status o f the request through a link on the Internet?
+Findings / Summary: Only 2 out of 8 knew of an online inquiry link. -There is a need to increase awareness of the ability to inquire via the Internet to reduce the burden on call centers and ease personal reviews of the Fund.